How to Copy an Oracle Table Between Two Databases: Step-by-Step Guide

 INSERT into LOCAL_TABLE select * from EXTERNAL_TABLE@LINK_TO_EXTERNAL_DB;

-All above seems to be the very clever and ideal solution to very easily clone database tables from one DB to another.
-But as always there are some flaws.
-There are a bunch of DB elements that are not copied along with your table like: triggers, indices, sequences but the most frustrating and not expected (at least by me) were constraints and default value.
+All of the above seems like a clever and ideal solution.
+Therefore, it looks like easy task to clone database tables from one DB to another.
+However, there are some flaws.
+Several DB elements are not copied along with your table, such as triggers, indexes, and sequences.
+The most frustrating and unexpected issues (at least for me) are constraints and default values.

-I was very surprised after copying a lot of tables that are used by a very large codebase and when I run the code some exceptions started to occur and it was by lack of default values.
-This is something the should be taken into consideration if you plan to use a method described in the post here.
+I was very surprised after copying a lot of tables that are used by a very large codebase.
+When I ran the code, some exceptions started to occur.
+This was due to a lack of default values.
+This is something that needs to be taken into consideration if you plan to use the method described in the post here.

 Summary

-At first glance copying a table with the usage of select from seems to be a good solution but I would not recommend it to use as the default approach for copying DDL from one table to another.
-The worst is that if you don’t look at the newly created table and don’t compare it with the original version you will know about discrepancies at a later stage when you don’t expect that sth is wrong with your database.
+At first glance, copying a table using a SELECT statement seems like a good solution.
+However, I would not recommend it as the default approach for copying DDL from one table to another.
+The worst part is that if you don’t review the newly created table and compare it to the original version, you’ll only discover discrepancies at a later stage, when you might not expect anything to be wrong with your database.

 Postaw mi kawę na buycoffee.to